Hierosoft/maniforge/manual.md

 Solution: The flow rate may need to be adjusted even though the extrusion has been calibrated.
 Even after calibrating the z steps per mm, the Teaching Tech calibration cube printed with .5 thick walls using a .4mm nozzle, so a flow rate of as low as 80% may be necessary (The height of the cube was correct [27.4 of 27.2, but that is within the error rate with a layer height of .32], so z steps per mm were not the problem).
 The calibration test using a 1.0mm nozzle suggests 90% is appropriate, and printing that way yielded walls very close to 1.0mm.
 Setting the flow for the the top and bottom layers to 100% reduces gaps.

 ### Issue: On startup, the screen says, "Err: MAXTEMP: E1" "PRINTER HALTED" "Please Reset"
+Solution: If the bed is hot and the temperature reading is correct, the expected heating delay in the Marlin firmware must change to a calculation slightly higher than using a stopwatch.
+In other cases, the bed thermistor or bed thermistor connection has failed.

 ## Hardware Guide
 - The 3D printed parts are printed in Inland PLA+ except the matte parts which are in Overture PLA Pro (190-220 C).
 PLA+ and PLA Pro are chemically equivalent (PLA modified with TPU, generally).
 However, depending on the source vegetation and processing, PLA can differ in finish and temperature range.
 Higher temperature PLA+ is used for the cooler.